Recruitment and vetting procedures

 Having information on the certificate will not necessarily mean that the enquirer or adult volunteer cannot volunteer with Girlguiding.
 That will depend on the risk assessment carried out by HQ.
 The decision may be that a restriction is placed on the role.
 In some cases there will be no further action.

 Where the certificate contains information such as cautions, the original certificate must be seen by the relevant HQ team who will conduct a risk assessment.
-When this happens Girlguiding HQ will write to the enquirer/adult volunteer requesting they send the original.
+When this happens Girlguiding HQ will write to the enquirer/adult volunteer requesting they send the original certificate; we recommend certificates sent to Girlguiding HQ are posted using tracked or registered post.
 The vetting process is not completed until the risk assessment has been done.
 The enquirer/adult volunteer will be notified of the outcome.

 The risk assessment may include a telephone interview with the enquirer/adult volunteer to establish the facts.